 Flowers may take up to four years to blossom.
 The plant has slow to moderate growth.

 View this post on Instagram

-For Anthurium Vittarifolium, one of the worst diseases that the plant can contract is the blight disease.
+For Anthurium Vittarifolium, blight disease is one of the worst diseases the plant can contract.

 The onset of the disease is characterized by the appearance of yellow spots, which slowly spread out and engulf the whole leaf.